Back

 Requirements

-Hackable Nintendo Switch running at least version 0.14.2 of Atmosphère custom firmware.
+Hackable Nintendo Switch running an up-to-date version of Atmosphère custom firmware.
 Other custom firmwares are not supported.

 Compatible Bluetooth controller